wp-plugins/rss-image-widget/readme.txt

 = Images aren't appearing =

 Usually any problem is related to the cache, and write permissions to that cache.
 Check the permissions for `wp-content/cache`.

+The other issue could be that your feed doesn't have enclosures.
+If you don't know what this is please read this: http://en.wikipedia.org/wiki/RSS_enclosure

 = I Need HELP!!! =